Post

 Copilot custom agents - enterprise scopeDesignated .github-private repoInternal or PrivateInternal or PrivateInternal or Private

-Enterprise Copilot plugin standards.github or .github-privateDepends on selected repoInternal or PrivateDepends on selected repo
+Copilot plugin marketplace and enterprise standards.github or .github-privateDepends on selected repoInternal or PrivateDepends on selected repo

 For Copilot rows that say “depends on selected repo,” use the visibility supported by that repo on your platform: .github follows .github visibility behavior, while .github-private supports internal or private for these Copilot use cases.
 For related files that do not work as org-wide defaults, see Copilot files that are not org-wide defaults.